El Rushbo behind the golden EIB microphone here at the distinguished Limbaugh Institute for Advanced Conservative Studies on Friday.

 Thank you so much.

-Up next is Brian in Gilroy, California.
+Up next to Brian in Gilroy, California.

 Great to have you, Brian.

-How's it going?
+Yeah, how's it going?

-I'm just concerned that her just because one interview, her whole career is over, and how did that happen?
+I'm just concerned that her, just because one interview, her whole career is over, and how did that happen?

-Her whole whole thing, her perception was changed.
+Just one bad interview, her whole thing, her perception was changed.

 How can she recover?